wuweiweiwu/blog/posts/demystifying-tree-shaking.md

 title: Demystifying Tree Shaking
 description: Deep dive into how webpack handles tree shaking
 date: 2022-10-09
-tags: bundling
+tags: webpack
 layout: layouts/post.njk
 ---

-I recently found this [issue](https://github.com/webpack/webpack/issues/9337) on GitHub from 2019 where tree shaking in webpack wasn't working as expected.
+I recently discovered this [issue](https://github.com/webpack/webpack/issues/9337) on GitHub from 2019 where tree shaking in `webpack` wasn't working as expected.
 That took me down a rabbit hole of different [docs](https://webpack.js.org/guides/tree-shaking/) and [forums](https://stackoverflow.com/questions/55339256/tree-shaking-with-rollup) to get to a definitive answer.

-But first, it is helpful to define what tree shaking is in the JavaScript world.
-I've always thought of it as "unused code should not be included in my final production bundle".
+But first, let's define what tree shaking is.
+I've always thought of it as "unused code should not be included in my final production bundle."
 Though that statement is technically correct, it lacks nuance.

-With the introduction of `ES6`, we got `import` and `export` statements, which are statically analyzable and opened the door to many bundling optimizations.
+With the introduction of `ES6`, we got modules and `import` `export` statements, which are statically analyzable and opened the door to many bundling optimizations.
 According to the [Module Spec](https://262.ecma-international.org/6.0/#sec-moduleevaluation), imported modules must have any side effects evaluated.
-However, that complicates how modern tools can effectly remove dead code.
+However, that complicates how modern tools can effectively remove unused code.
 Take the following example.

 ```js
 // Button.js